 This award honors students, student teams and/or student organizations from higher education who have demonstrated outstanding leadership in promoting sustainability on campus.
 One award is given annually.

 Students can apply for a Student Sustainability Leadership Award by submitting a case study of their project to AASHE’s Campus Sustainability Hub.
 You will need to login to the Hub with an AASHE Account in order to submit.

-Submissions are accepted on a rolling basis and are due on the third Friday in May.
-Your application will be considered in the 2022 award season if you submit it by the deadline.
-Submissions received after the third Friday in May will be considered for the next award season.
+Submissions are accepted on a rolling basis and are due on the last Friday in May.
+Your application will be considered in the 2023 award season if you submit it by the deadline.
+Submissions received after the last Friday in May will be considered for the next award season.
 If you have any questions, please email firstname.lastname@example.org.

 |Judging Underway||May – July|